 So you’re thinking of hopping on to a brand new VPS server?

 Shifting your site to a VPS (Virtual private Server) is a very wise decision.
-There are several scenarios that could have promoted this decision.
+There are several scenarios that could have prompted this decision.
 If you have been on shared hosting for a long time now and your website has been raking up hundreds of thousand visitors then it’s time to switch hosting services.

 Shared hosting companies make a lot of promises like unlimited bandwidth and storage.
 However, when you read between the fine lines you’ll see that most of those promises dissolve into nothingness.